sammancoaching/website/_learning_hours/test_design/stubbing_dependencies.md

 ### Connect - three facts and a question
 On the topic of Stubs - give me [three facts](/activities/connect/three_facts.html).

-### Concept - Test Doubles
+### Concept - When to Stub
-Go through Meszaros' definitions of Test Double, Mock, Stub, Fake.
-Difference between a mock and a stub - mocks can fail the test if they don't get an expected call.
-Prefer to use stubs, they are simpler.
+Explain when you might want to use a stub - to replace an awkward dependency.
+Stubs are simpler than Mocks: they won't fail the test if they are not called.

 Demo creating a stub with their preferred mocking framework.
 Point out you don't need to replace a ValueObject with a stub.
 You might not even need to replace a more complex collaborator with a stub.
 Usually only need a stub if the real collaborator is slow, unreliable or otherwise difficult to use in a unit test.

 Perhaps note there are two main schools of TDD - this advice is from the 'classic' or 'Chicago' school.
 Other TDD practitioners may prefer to use stubs for all collaborators even if they are not slow or unreliable.